samhastings/classistant/README.md

     )

     // You can also define the data type of the property.
 This affects the method
-    // signatures of the generated getter and setter methods ->addProperty(PropertyGenerator::create('date', PropertyGenerator::PRIVATE, \DateTime::class))
+    // signatures of the generated getter and setter methods.
+    ->addProperty(PropertyGenerator::create('date', PropertyGenerator::PRIVATE, \DateTime::class))

-    // Of course, if you want to disable getter and setter generation, the second
+    // Of course, you may want to disable getter and setter generation.
+The second
     // and third arguments passed to addProperty() disable getters and setters,
     // respectively.
     ->addProperty(PropertyGenerator::create('date'), false, false)